 - Clothing From Owner.
 Many dogs appreciate having a piece of their owner’s clothing in the crate with them – especially when they’re still a bit apprehensive about it all.
 Your scent makes them feel comforted (aww).

 - Crate Pad / Bed.
-You probably won’t want a crate bed until your dog is properly potty trained.
+You probably won’t want a crate bed or crate mat until your dog is properly potty trained.
 However, when you’re ready, crate pads can provide additional cozy comfort.

 - Crate Cover.
 Crate covers are handy accessories that can be used to dark a crate or reduce visibility.
 This is especially handy for normally open wire crates in situations where your dog may appreciate more privacy (for example, when your young, handsy niece comes to visit).

 - Water Dispenser.
 Many owners choose to place a water dispenser in their dog’s crate (although be careful to consider how this might affect potty training with a puppy).

 Crate Location: Where Should The Crate Be Positioned In the Home?

 The positioning and location of your crate is another factor to consider.

 Again, it’s helpful to think about your dog’s temperament.
 Shy or more reserved dogs will likely want their crate positioned someplace out of the way – maybe in a corner somewhere.

 Energetic dogs who want to spend every minute by your side will likely prefer their crate to be positioned in a high-activity spot, like the kitchen.

 The type of crate you select may also play into positioning.
 Less attractive crates are more likely to be designated to the side hallway or areas less frequented by family members, while more attractive crates can even serve as household features.